Gilles Ruyssen

-Gilles Ruyssen (born 18 June 1994) is a Belgian professional footballer who plays for Dender in the Challenger Pro League as a center back.
+Gilles Ruyssen (born 18 June 1994) is a Belgian professional footballer who plays for Kortrijk in the Challenger Pro League as a center back.

+Club career

 He made his Belgian Pro League debut on 3 May 2014 in the last game of the 2013–14 season for Gent against K. Lierse S.K.
 He played the full game in a 4-0 home win at the Ghelamco Arena.

+On 31 May 2025, Ruyssen signed a two-year contract with Kortrijk.